lancewf/rust-habitat-example/README.md

-This is a sample Habitiat Rust configuration.
-This builds and packages the Rust code.
+This is a sample Habitat Rust package.
+This is a webserver that listens on port localhost:8088.
+This should be used to get up and running with Rust in a Habitat package.

 To build and run the code
 1. Enter the studio with `hab studio enter`
 1. Build and install the service with `start`
 1. Watch the logs with `sl`
+1. Curl the server with `curl localhost:8088`